Where do we belong to:

 In general, we do audit the list of emails we get through the comment section.
 The ones detected as spam are straightaway moved to the spam folder or deleted in some cases.
 For this, we use an automated spam detection system.

-Basically, we receive data from local informers (e.g. journalists, verified social accounts) that we use to execute the genuine news.
+The data we present is 100% original extracted through our personal experiences.
+Further, the verification and confirmation of the data are done by our local informers (e.g. journalists, verified social accounts) that we use to execute the genuine news.